Class 9 “The Adventures of Toto” Ruskin Bond

 Q9: How did Toto’s presence impact the other animals in Grandfather’s collection?

-A9: Toto’s presence in Grandfather’s collection of animals brought both disruption and social dynamics.
-While Toto didn’t get along with Nana, the donkey, he interacted sociably with other pets like tortoises, rabbits, and squirrels in their shared quarters.
-His mischievous behaviour sometimes disturbed their peace yet added a lively element to their environment.
+A9: Toto’s presence in Grandfather’s collection of animals disrupted both the collection and its social dynamics.
+While Toto didn’t get along with Nana, the donkey, he interacted sociably with other pets, such as tortoises, rabbits, and squirrels, in their shared quarters.
+His mischievous behaviour sometimes disturbed their peace, yet added a lively element to their environment.

 Q10: What was Grandmother’s reaction when discovering Toto’s antics with the pulao dish?